What is bursitis?

 Long-term management of bursitis

-Your doctor or physiotherapist can offer suggestions and strategies to reduce your risk of developing bursitis again.
+Your doctor, physiotherapist or occupational therapist can offer suggestions and strategies to reduce your risk of developing bursitis again.

 To prevent recurrence of work-related bursitis: